Bob Bailor: Toronto Blue Jays

+The Toronto Blue Jays made Bailor the second overall pick in the 1976 Major League Baseball expansion draft.
+It is sometimes reported that he did not have an everyday position, and at the beginning of the year this was true—in April he was used at shortstop, left field and center field.
+However, Bailor was the team's regular shortstop from late April through mid-July, and then was moved to center field, becoming their everyday centerfielder until he was injured in late August.
+Bailor was out of action for a month, from August 22 to September 22; when he returned for the team's final nine games starting September 23, he was their regular left fielder.

-After the Seattle Mariners selected Ruppert Jones from the Kansas City Royals with the first overall pick in the expansion draft, the Toronto Blue Jays made Bailor the second overall pick.
-Despite the fact that he did not have an everyday position, Bailor appeared in 122 games, and logged 523 plate appearances his rookie season in Toronto.
+In 1977, Bailor appeared in 122 games, and logged 523 plate appearances his rookie season in Toronto.
 He led the team in hits, (154) stolen bases (15), runs scored (62), and his .310 batting average set an expansion team record.
 He had ten assists from the outfield in just 537 innings, and was named to the Topps Rookie All-Star team at shortstop despite the fact that he only appeared in 53 games at short.
 On April 20, the New York Yankees' Sparky Lyle struck Bailor out for the first time in his major league career.
 Bailor had batted a record 51 times before striking out for the first time.
+Amongst players who had enough at-bats to qualify, for the 1977 season he finished finished fourth in the majors in at-bats per strikeout ratio.

 In 1978 and 1979, Bailor emerged as the Jays' regular right fielder, though he still played many different positions.
-In 1978, he drove in a career high 52 runs while striking out only 21 times in 621 at-bats.
+In 1978, he drove in a career high 52 runs while striking out only 21 times in 621 at-bats; this placed him first in the major leagues in at-bats per strikeout.
 He was named the Blue Jays Player of the Year for the first two years of the franchise's existence.

 Bailor's production declined in 1979, as he batted only .229 with 1 home run and 38 RBI in 130 games, however, his fifteen assists from right field tied Dwight Evans for the most in the American League.
 In 1980, Bailor lost his job in right field to Lloyd Moseby, and was used as a fourth outfielder.
 He also appeared in three games as a relief pitcher, allowing two earned runs in 2.1 innings pitched.
 On December 12, the Blue Jays traded Bailor to the New York Mets for pitcher Roy Lee Jackson.